jengori/miracle-fish-css/README.md

 # Code First Girls Web Development Course

-This is my second homework assignment for week 2 of the Code First Girls (https://codefirstgirls.com) Web Dev course.
+This is my homework assignment for week 2 of the Code First Girls (https://codefirstgirls.com) Web Dev course.

 ### The brief